dhardi/gameshark/TESTING.md

 |&check;| The checkout page has a form to enter the user's payment details.
 |&check;| The checkout page has a form to enter the user shipping details.
 |&check;| The checkout page has a button to complete the order.
-|&check;| The checkout page has a button to cancel the order and return it to the shopping cart.
+|&check;| The checkout page has a button adjust bag the order and return it to the shopping cart.
-|&check;| The checkout page has a button to save the user's details for future use.
 |&check;| If checked, the details from the checkout form are saved to the user's profile.
 |&check;| If it exists, the users saved details are pre-filled in the checkout form.
-|&check;| Saved points the checkbox is unchecked by default.
+|&check;| Saved points the checkbox is checked by default.
 |&check;| Guest users are invited to register/sign in and warned that they could not view their order history online without registering.

 |passed | **securely submit my payment details** so that I can **rest assured my financial information is safe**